 Vadym Kholodenko & Alexander Kobrin

-of The Blue Candlelight Music Series
+The Blue Candlelight Music Series

 cordially invite you to join us for an unprecedented fundraising event

 A gala dinner and duo piano concert featuring two acclaimed Van Cliburn Competition Gold Medalists Vadym Kholodenko & Alexander Kobrin

 Performing in honor of beloved Dallas arts patrons, Richard and Enika Schulze.
 Proceeds will support the inaugural BCMS/Booker T. Washington High School for the Performing Arts Master Class Program.

 Richard grew up in a rural area near Buffalo, NY, the son of a German emigrant and an American mother who was the oldest of 13 children.
 He earned an engineering degree from Princeton University where he developed an interest in classical music, served afloat in the Navy, and earned an MBA from Northwestern University.
 Working for US Steel and Mobil Chemical, he developed new products such as cans for soft drinks (1959) and plastic bags on a roll – ubiquitous around supermarket produce departments (1965).

 Unemployed in 1974 he launched a one-man firm – Trinity Consultants – that became the nation’s leading air quality consulting and compliance firm.
 When he sold controlling interest in 2007, it employed 270 staff in 23 offices serving industry.
 He published 30 technical papers, delivered hundreds of lectures, and co-authored a 400-page academic textbook.
 The company now employs about 800 staff in over 50 offices.
 He invested some of the proceeds in a family foundation that makes grants to cultural and educational organizations.
 Richard serves on various boards including the Dallas Symphony Foundation, the Dallas Opera Foundation and the Executive Advisory Board of the Lyle School of Engineering at Southern Methodist University.